farginfirmware/fargin-firmware/mcu-apps/service-via-serial/README.md

    always software - sometimes it's hardware)

-Being able to test/debug native code via a serial interface will be invaluable going forward when developing new native code services.
+Being able to test/debug native mcu code via a serial interface will be invaluable going forward when developing new native code services.

 Likewise, the ability to develop Lua code on a pc provides for rapid app development.